JPLogistics/JPLogistics_C152/README.md

 BitCoin: 1LbnfyHbTrYinAmCgbXA58xh5zni34YPP9

 USDT: 0x3a6e64ba672c02f59600508d6657f4dd5a44546c
+## V0.9.7 - Restructure!
+**_Again_, sorry to be annoying!
+I have actually restructure the mod please delete the _MSFS_C152_ folder & copy the _jplogistics-c152_ folder instead!**
+I've released this update a little prematurely, I had actually wanted to fix a few more issues first, but this is a Hotfix that needed to be public ASAP!
+Changelog:
+- Revert the "Flap/Lift Hotfix" after MSFS Update
+- Fuel Gauge now reads correctly!
+- Pilot/Copilot models are now based on weight & can be controlled by an interior button!
+   - Here is a short video showing the buttons and how it works!
+[YouTube](https://youtu.be/fzMIlF0RBxw)
+- Renamed the folder, to help users who had _old_ files knocking about causing issues!

 ## V0.9.6 - Oh dear, Asobo!
 ***Make sure you delete the "MSFS_C152" folder from your "Community" then place this one in, do *not* overwrite it!***
 Changelog: